How We Check Brands

 Returns & Refund Policy

 UK consumers have a legal right to return most online purchases within 14 days (Consumer Contracts Regulations 2013).
-We check whether the returns policy: (a) exists and is easy to find, (b) complies with UK law, and (c) is practically achievable — for example, returning to China at your own cost effectively nullifies your rights.
-Companies that make returns deliberately difficult score poorly.
+We check whether the returns policy exists, complies with UK law, and is practically achievable.

 Trading History & News Coverage

-We assess the brand's trading history — how long it has been operational, any administration proceedings, regulatory action (ASA rulings, FCA notices, Trading Standards investigations), and significant news coverage.
+We assess trading history, any administration proceedings, regulatory action (ASA rulings, FCA notices, Trading Standards investigations), and significant news coverage.
 Regulatory action automatically lowers a score.
-Administration proceedings — even if the company subsequently relaunched — are flagged clearly.